Skip to content

 • Language – English, Mandarin, Malay, Tamil

-As a global financial hub, and gateway to major Asian markets such as China and India, Singapore is a popular destination for companies and start-ups.
-A strong economy, competitive tax rates and stable regulatory environment are just some of the reasons why investors view Singapore as a springboard into the Asia Pacific region.
+As a global financial hub, and gateway to major Asian markets such as China and India, Singapore is a popular destination for multinational companies as well as startups.
+A strong economy, competitive tax rates and stable regulatory environment are just some of the reasons why investors view Singapore as a springboard into the wider Asia Pacific region.

 A skilled workforce

-Singapore boasts a diverse talent pool and highly educated workforce; most workers are proficient in English and at least one other official language such as Mandarin, Malay or Tamil.
+Singapore offers a diverse talent pool and highly educated workforce.
+Most workers are proficient in English and at least one other official language, such as Mandarin, Malay or Tamil.

-The country offers world-class education, healthcare and public services, and ease of expatriate integration makes it easier to attract global talent.
-Singapore is also considered one of the safest countries in the world.
+Singapore boasts world-class education, healthcare and public services.
+The comparative ease of expatriate integration makes it easier to attract global talent and Singapore is also considered one of the safest countries in the world.

 World-class infrastructure

 Singapore’s unrivalled infrastructure includes an efficient and modern transportation network and advanced telecommunications systems.
-The country is also a leader in global connectivity.
+The country is also recognised as a leader in global connectivity.

 Transparent business environment